shlomi1993/NeuralNetworks/README.md

 ### Instructions

-1. Download the directory ANN from this repo: https://github.com/shlomi1993/NeuralNetworks/tree/main/ANN
+1. Download the directory "ANN" from this repo: https://github.com/shlomi1993/NeuralNetworks/tree/main/ANN
 2. Inside "ANN/data", extract the zip file "original.zip" to get the following files:
    -  train_x - Train objects.
 Each object is 28x28 values between 0 and 255.
    -  train_y - Train labels.
 Each label is an integer between 0 and 9.
 The i'th label associates with the i'th object.